About Us

 Elder: Martyn Thompson

 Martyn has happily been a member of Newcastle CRC for several years now.
 He is married to Bri and they have 2 kids.
-Martyn works as teacher at a local Christian school and in his spare time he has been studying a Masters of Divinity at the Reformed Theological College.
+Martyn works as a teacher at a local Christian school and in his spare time he has been studying a Masters of Divinity at the Reformed Theological College.

 Because we are a smaller church we also receive helpful counsel and assistance from Rev. Alan Douma and the Elders of our nearby sister church Tanilba CRC.